The 10 Best Social Media Marketing Jobs

 Here is an overview of what you should expect to do as a social media assistant:

-- Work with social media team and the senior management for development and implementation of strategy and campaigns
+- Work with social media team and senior management for development and implementation of strategy and campaigns

 - Assist senior management on a daily basis as per need